AI System Architecture Design: From RAG to MLOps

 Model Architecture:

-• Monolith vs. ensemble vs. multi-level system
+• Monolith vs. ensemble vs. multi-stage system

 • Online vs. offline inference (or hybrid)